Casey’s General Stores, Inc. (NASDAQ:CASY) Expected to Announce Earnings of $0.67 Per Share

-Wall Street analysts expect Casey’s General Stores, Inc. (NASDAQ:CASY) to post $0.67 earnings per share for the current fiscal quarter, Zacks Investment Research reports.
-Four analysts have issued estimates for Casey’s General Stores’ earnings, with the lowest EPS estimate coming in at $0.60 and the highest estimate coming in at $0.72.
-Casey’s General Stores reported earnings per share of $1.67 during the same quarter last year, which suggests a negative year over year growth rate of 59.9%.
-The firm is scheduled to report its next earnings report on Monday, June 14th.
+Wall Street analysts expect Casey’s General Stores, Inc. (NASDAQ:CASY) to announce earnings of $0.67 per share for the current fiscal quarter, according to Zacks.
+Four analysts have provided estimates for Casey’s General Stores’ earnings.
+The lowest EPS estimate is $0.60 and the highest is $0.72.
+Casey’s General Stores reported earnings per share of $1.67 during the same quarter last year, which would suggest a negative year-over-year growth rate of 59.9%.
+The company is expected to issue its next earnings results on Monday, June 14th.

-According to Zacks, analysts expect that Casey’s General Stores will report full-year earnings of $7.98 per share for the current fiscal year, with EPS estimates ranging from $7.87 to $8.10.
-For the next financial year, analysts anticipate that the business will post earnings of $8.04 per share, with EPS estimates ranging from $7.62 to $8.20.
-Zacks’ earnings per share averages are a mean average based on a survey of research firms that that provide coverage for Casey’s General Stores.
+According to Zacks, analysts expect that Casey’s General Stores will report full-year earnings of $7.98 per share for the current financial year, with EPS estimates ranging from $7.87 to $8.10.
+For the next financial year, analysts expect that the company will post earnings of $8.04 per share, with EPS estimates ranging from $7.62 to $8.20.
+Zacks Investment Research’s EPS calculations are a mean average based on a survey of research firms that cover Casey’s General Stores.

-Casey’s General Stores (NASDAQ:CASY) last released its quarterly earnings results on Sunday, March 7th.
-The company reported $1.04 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.97 by $0.07.
-The firm had revenue of $2.01 billion during the quarter, compared to analyst estimates of $1.99 billion.
-Casey’s General Stores had a return on equity of 19.21% and a net margin of 3.92%.
+Casey’s General Stores (NASDAQ:CASY) last issued its earnings results on Sunday, March 7th.
+The company reported $1.04 EPS for the quarter, topping the Zacks’ consensus estimate of $0.97 by $0.07.
+The business had revenue of $2.01 billion for the quarter, compared to analyst estimates of $1.99 billion.
+Casey’s General Stores had a net margin of 3.92% and a return on equity of 19.21%.

+The business also recently disclosed a quarterly dividend, which was paid on Monday, May 17th.
+Stockholders of record on Monday, May 3rd were paid a dividend of $0.34 per share.
+The ex-dividend date of this dividend was Friday, April 30th.
+This represents a $1.36 annualized dividend and a dividend yield of 0.61%.
+Casey’s General Stores’s payout ratio is currently 19.15%.

-Institutional investors have recently bought and sold shares of the business.
-Accel Wealth Management purchased a new stake in Casey’s General Stores during the 4th quarter valued at about $32,000.
-Capital Asset Advisory Services LLC purchased a new stake in shares of Casey’s General Stores in the fourth quarter worth about $34,000.
-Allred Capital Management LLC purchased a new stake in shares of Casey’s General Stores in the first quarter worth about $44,000.
-Column Capital Advisors LLC purchased a new stake in shares of Casey’s General Stores in the first quarter worth about $51,000.
-Finally, Signaturefd LLC boosted its stake in shares of Casey’s General Stores by 43.6% in the first quarter.
-Signaturefd LLC now owns 270 shares of the company’s stock worth $58,000 after buying an additional 82 shares during the last quarter.
+Several large investors have recently bought and sold shares of CASY.
+Accel Wealth Management acquired a new stake in shares of Casey’s General Stores during the fourth quarter worth $32,000.
+Capital Asset Advisory Services LLC acquired a new position in Casey’s General Stores during the fourth quarter valued at $34,000.
+Allred Capital Management LLC acquired a new position in Casey’s General Stores during the first quarter valued at $44,000.
+Column Capital Advisors LLC acquired a new position in Casey’s General Stores during the first quarter valued at $51,000.
+Finally, International Assets Investment Management LLC acquired a new position in Casey’s General Stores during the fourth quarter valued at $54,000.
 Institutional investors and hedge funds own 83.08% of the company’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Monday, May 17th.
-Shareholders of record on Monday, May 3rd will be paid a dividend of $0.34 per share.
-The ex-dividend date is Friday, April 30th.
-This represents a $1.36 annualized dividend and a yield of 0.61%.
-Casey’s General Stores’s payout ratio is presently 19.15%.

 Casey’s General Stores Company Profile